Get details about this career path and find out where you could be employed.

 In Ontario, Network Cabling Specialist is a “voluntary” trade.
 This means you do not have to complete an apprenticeship and get certified to work in the field.

-Herzing College Network Cabling Specialist Training
+Herzing College Network Cabling Technician Training

 - 24-week program